markusfisch/bots/README.md

 Hunt down all other bots and be the last to survive.
 Send `f` to shoot.
 A bot can only shoot straight up.
-The bots are placed in a circle around a common center with a random orientation.
+The bots are placed at a regular interval.

 By default, a bot is killed on the first hit but you can use `--player-life` to change this (see below).
 If a bot is hit that has more than one hit point,